openMetaAnalysis/pain-ketorolac/README.md

 Short url: [https://openmetaanalysis.github.io/pain-ketorolac](https://openmetaanalysis.github.io/pain-ketorolac)

-**Clinical summary:** This meta-analysis suggests that parenteral ketorolac *is not* effective.
+**Clinical summary:** This meta-analysis suggests that parenteral ketorolac *is not* more effective.
 Heterogeneity of results as measured by I<sup>2</sup> was '[low](https://training.cochrane.org/handbook/current/chapter-10#section-10-10-2)' at 0%, but the confidence intervals were very wide.
 <!--
 Meta-regression of common modulators (year of publication, study size, event rate in the control groups) finds that the outcome of the intervention is effected by xx.